nicoaira/FinAl-ReSi/README.md

 As a proof of concept, we are going to use FinAl-ReSi to find conserved sequences among SARS-CoV-2 variants.
 Then, these fragments will be used to trigger an EXPAR reaction by the following mechanism:

+![alt text]img/double-nick-mech.png?raw=true "Mechanism")

 1- A primer hybridizes to the virus RNA, close to a BstNI site.

 2- It has been reported that Bst DNA polymerase 3.0 has RT activity (([Bekta¸s et al., 2021](https://www.bioz.com/articles/showDocs/?q=Viruses_2021_Apr_23_3977&uq=M0374&v=PMC8146324&px=1)).
 Then, this enzyme would extend this primer, creating the first cDNA.

-3- It has been shown that the restriction enzyme BstNI can cut the DNA strand on a DNA:RNA hybrid ([Kisiala et al., 2020](https://academic.oup.com/nar/article/48/12/6954/5847776).
+3a- It has been shown that the restriction enzyme BstNI can cut the DNA strand on a DNA:RNA hybrid ([Kisiala et al., 2020](https://academic.oup.com/nar/article/48/12/6954/5847776).
 Then, the copied BstNI site will be nicked on the DNA strand of the hybrid.

-4- The resulting 3-OH' can now prime a the synthesis of a new cDNA strand.
+3b- The resulting 3-OH' can now prime a the synthesis of a new cDNA strand.
 The strand displacement activity of Bst DNA polymerase would displace the cDNA ahead previously copied.

-5- The displaced cDNA can now be hybridized by a forward primer, which is upstream from a DNA nicking site (Nt.BstNBI or Nb.BsrDI).
+4- The displaced cDNA can now be hybridized by a forward primer, which is upstream from a DNA nicking site (Nt.BstNBI or Nb.BsrDI).

-6- The primer is extended and the generated nicking site can be recognized by the nicking enzyme.
+5- The primer is extended and the generated nicking site can be recognized by the nicking enzyme.

+6a- The nicking site is nicked

-7- The 3'-OH generated in the nick can now be used by the Bst DNA polymerase to synthesize and displace the strand ahead.
-This displaced sequence will be called the Trigger X and I will be use to trigger the EXPAR reaction.
+6b- The 3'-OH generated in the nick can now be used by the Bst DNA polymerase to synthesize and displace the strand ahead.

+7- This displaced sequence (called the Trigger X) hybridizes to the template X'-X' and starts the EXPAR reaction.

 This would create two linear amplification loops
--Loop 1 (steps 2,3,4) : generates various copies of cDNA -Loop 2: generate several copies of Trigger X.
+-Loop 1 (steps 3a and 3b) : generates various copies of cDNA
+-Loop 2 (steps 6a and 6b): generates several copies of Trigger X.

 Then, the Trigger X will prime the exponential loop given by the EXPAR reaction: